jrcichra/prometheus/docs/feature_flags.md

 Despite the delay in compaction, the blocks produced are time-aligned in the same manner as they would be if the delay was not in place.

-## UTF-8 Name Support
+## Legacy Name Validation

-`--enable-feature=utf8-names`
+`--enable-feature=legacy-names`

-When enabled, changes the metric and label name validation scheme inside Prometheus to allow the full UTF-8 character set.
+When enabled, changes the metric and label name validation scheme inside Prometheus to disallow the full UTF-8 character set and instead restrict names to the legacy character set.
 By itself, this flag does not enable the request of UTF-8 names via content negotiation.
 Users will also have to set `metric_name_validation_scheme` in scrape configs to enable the feature either on the global config or on a per-scrape config basis.